 To assist liquor accords and safe night precinct (SNP) boards in setting up arrangements, the Office of Liquor and Gaming Regulation (OLGR) provides this amended Pro-forma Liquor Accord Arrangement approved by the Australian Competition...

 The Pro-forma Liquor Accord Arrangement (PLAA) is a template document that local liquor accord bodies and safe night precinct (SNP) boards are encouraged to adopt.
 The purpose of the PLAA is to allow licensed venues in local communities...

 Register your PLAA with OLGR to ensure protection under the Competition and Consumer Act 2010 .
 These arrangements only apply to liquor accords or SNP boards that feature price and supply controls based on those included in the PLAA...

 This document has been designed as a ready-made safety audit model for use by liquor licensees who decide to conduct their own review of safety in and around their venue.
 It will help a licensee to establish a risk profile of the...

-This guide has been designed to assist liquor licensees to adopt best practice standards for CCTV systems.
+This guide has been designed to assist liquor licensees to adopt best practice standards for CCTV systems at licensed venues.